 Moving away from the grape, here’s an interesting fact: even beer isn’t always vegan friendly.
 For example, did you know that Guinness isn’t vegan friendly because it uses isinglass, which is made from the swim bladders of fish.
 Although there isn’t a trace of it in the beer, it is used directly in the process of making the drink.

-The good news is that almost all spirits are vegan, and vegans can certainly find an increasing number of brands they can enjoy, including all those on the list below.
+The good news is that almost all spirits are vegan, and vegans can certainly find an increasing number of brands they can enjoy!

-Do you know of any other great vegan wines we missed?
+Do you know of any great vegan wines?
 Let us know in the comments section.
 Cheers!